 Artemis and Holly becoming friends again in The Opal Deception.
 Even though Artemis hasn't got his memories back yet, in their own words, they're "bonded by trauma".

 In "The Lost Colony", there's a fleeting moment where the narrator tells us that imps never know their parents, but Number 1 used to see a female with markings like his who was looking for her son.
 She'd smile at him, and he'd smile back, so they could pretend to have found each other.
 Also something of a Tear Jerker, because it's impossible to know if she really was his mother.

-In the fifth book, when Holly dies, and Artemis revives her and simultaneously defeats Abbott by shooting a laser blast into the past.
+In the fifth book, when Holly is killed by Abbott, and Artemis undoes her death and simultaneously defeats Abbott by shooting a laser blast into the past.
 However, their reactions afterward are enough to make anyone go "Aaaaaaww".

 "Hey," said a familiar voice.
 "Don't you have a job to do, Artemis?"
 It was Holly.
 She was hog-tying Abbot with his own bootlaces.
 Artemis could only stare at her and smile.
 He still felt the pain of her death, but that would heal quickly now that she was alive again.
 Holly caught him smiling.
 "Artemis, could you get that box on to the plateau?
 It's a simple plan."
 Artemis smiled some more, then shook himself.
 "Yes.
 Of course.
 Put the box on the plateau."

 Holly finding out what happened later, via the group's temporary mental connection as they're departing Limbo.

 Artemis turned and stared at his friend with blue eyes.
 Holly was staring back, and she was smiling.
 "I remember," she said aloud.
 "You saved me."
 Artemis smiled back.
 "It never happened," he said.